-An automatic weather station will provide relevant data to support aviation operations.
+One or more automatic weather stations will provide relevant data to support aviation operations.
 The automatic weather station is expected to include a visibility sensor and ceilometer (for determining cloud base height) as well as sensors for rain, wind and temperature.